A Beginner’s Guide to Ski Clothing + Ski Holiday Packing List

 What Ski Clothing Do I Need to Buy?

 As a newbie skier or snowboarder I suggest you only buy your base layer and socks.
 Nobody will want to wear somebody else’s socks or base layer!
 And nobody would lend them either!
-All the other layers and accessories you could borrow or rent.
+All the other layers and accessories you could rent.
 After your first trip you will have a better idea of exactly what you need and can buy accordingly.

 Where to Buy Ski and Snowboard Clothing?